augustogoncalves/dotnetcoreheroku/README.md

 }
 ```

 Now the project is ready for Forge!
 See [Controllers/OAuthController.cs](ForgeSample/Controllers/OAuthController.cs) for an example (2-legged token).
+With this controller, the `/api/forge/oauth/token` should also work (localhost and live on Heroku).